Policy Choice in Time Series by Empirical Welfare Maximization: Model and illustrative example

-To examine the learnability of the optimal policy rule, we further restrict the data generating process.
-First, we impose a strict overlap condition on the propensity score: \begin{assumption} [Strict overlap] Let $e_t(w) := \Pr(W_t = 1|W_{t-1} = w)$ be the period-$t$ propensity score.
+To examine the learnability of the optimal policy rule, we further restrict the data-generating process.
+First, we impose a strict overlap condition on the propensity score. \begin{assumption}[Strict overlap] Let $e_t(w) := \Pr(W_t = 1|W_{t-1} = w)$ be the period-$t$ propensity score.
 There exists a constant $\kappa \in (0,1/2)$, such that for any $t = 1, 2, \dots, T-1$ and $w\in \{0,1\}$,

-\end{assumption} The next assumption imposes an unconfoundedness condition on observed policy assignment: \begin{assumption} [Unconfoundedness] For any $t = 1,2,\dots, T-1$ and $w\in \{0,1\}$,
+\end{assumption} The next assumption imposes an unconfoundedness condition on observed policy assignment. \begin{assumption} [Sequential unconfoundedness] For any $t = 1,2,\dots, T-1$ and $w\in \{0,1\}$,

 \end{assumption} This assumption states that the treatments observed in the data are sequentially randomized conditional on lagged observable variables.
-This is a key assumption to make unbiased estimation for the welfare feasible at each period in the sample, as employed in \cite{bojinov2019time} and others.
+This is a key assumption to make unbiased estimation of the welfare feasible in each period in the sample, as employed in \cite{bojinov2019time} and others.
 It is worth noting that the above assumption together with Assumption \ref{ass:toy_example}(ii) implies $Y_{t}(W_{t-1},w)\perp W_t|W_{t-1}.$